Wellingking/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Design and Test a Model Architecture

-#### 1. Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
+#### 1. Here are how I preprocessed the image data.

 As a first step, I decided to convert the images to grayscale because exposure and lightning varies, some signs are overrexposed, some signs are very dark.
 And the dimensionality of a image will be reduced 1 depth channel, with data reduction of `66%`.

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

 As a last step, I normalized the image data because the image data should be normalized so that the data has mean zero and equal variance minimally.

-#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 2. Here I describe what the final model architecture looks like including model type, layers, layer sizes, connectivity, etc. including a diagram table describing the final model.

 My final model consisted of the following layers: